guerzon/log4shellpoc/README.md

 # Simple Spring Boot application vulnerable to CVE-2021-44228 (Log4Shell)

-This proof-of-concept application for CVE-2021-44228 (a.k.a log4shell) is a part of [writeup in-progress].
+This proof-of-concept application for CVE-2021-44228 (a.k.a log4shell) is a part of my [writeup](https://www.pidnull.io/2021/12/17/CVE-2021-44228-log4j2-analysis-exploit-PoC.html).
 For the complete exploit details, refer to the writeup.

 ## Instructions